 Related: If blogging doesn’t float your boat, here are some more small business ideas for mums that can fit around your family’s schedule.

-How we lived on one income and saved the other
+How we live on one income and save the other

 If you’re interested in how we first started to live on one income and save the other, keep reading.

 I look back at our financial journey now and it’s clear the one thing we did that totally changed our financial future was to try out living on one income (and saving the other income) before we needed to.